jwang727/Thesiscode/Chapter5/README.md

 This folder contains code used to produce the figures in Chapter 5 of the thesis, *Bayesian Probabilistic Numerical Methods for
 Ordinary and Partial Differential Equations*.
 Code for this chapter is coded in Python, except for one Matlab script.
+Python libraries required are numpy, matplotlib and pandas.

 all Python scripts contained in this folder can be run on the command line (Windows or Linux), for example: